-The Chemistry and Biochemistry program offers all the tools that you need to succeed in a wide variety of career paths.
+The Chemistry and Biochemistry programs offer all the tools that you need to succeed in a wide variety of career paths.
 You can become an industrial or research chemist/biochemist.
 You can discover a new class of materials or develop a new pharmaceutical product.
 Chemistry and Biochemistry graduates have seen success as medical doctors, dentists, pharmacists, physical therapists, nurses, physician assistants, teachers - even as lawyers.
-A degree in Chemistry and Biochemistry creates opportunities and possibilities for your future through learning the fundamental science of the world around you.
+A degree in Chemistry and Biochemistry from Canisius College opens numerous opportunities and possibilities for your future.

 Class sizes are small with approximately 30 students in General and Organic Chemistry courses and typically less than 15 students in upper level classes.
 All students gain hands-on experience with modern instrumentation.
 Opportunities to be involved in department research begin as early as the summer after the freshman year.
 Students receive stipends to carry out research.
 They present their results at national conferences and co-author publications in prestigious peer-reviewed journals.

 - Medicinal Chemistry (CHM 455)

 - Materials Chemistry (CHM 420)